A little bit about the History of Radiant Blinds

-John Dean was the founder of the shopblind manufacturing business based in Putney in 1894.
+John Dean was the founder of a blind and awning manufacturing business based in Putney in 1894.
 He was the son of a Devon policemen who travelled to London looking for employment.
 John worked and lived in a furniture store where he slept at night on the shop counter and educated himself at the local library.
-Eventually John took over his brother’s blind business in London and ran this successfully throughout his life.
-Over the years, the company expanded and he opened branches in Dublin, Manchester, Birmingham, Bournemouth and Bristol.
+Eventually John took over his brother’s blind and awning business in London and ran this successfully throughout his life.
+Over the years, the company expanded, and he opened branches in Dublin, Manchester, Birmingham, Bournemouth and Bristol.

 John Dean became chairman at Fulham Football Club and was dedicated to the club as well as the business.
-He employed footballers to paint blinds during the summer months which supplemented their income and some of the players worked for him after their footballing careers had finished.
-When space was tight in the factory, blinds were stored under the stands at Fulham.
+He employed footballers to paint blinds and awnings during the summer months which supplemented their income and some of the players worked for him after their footballing careers had finished.
+When space was tight in the factory, blinds and awnings were stored under the stands at Fulham.

 John died in 1942 and was succeeded by his son Charles Bradlaugh.
 This was during the second world war and blackout blinds were in high demand as well as new blinds for shops which had been bomb damaged.
 Charles ran the business until his death in 1958 and was succeeded by his sons Charles and Tony.
 Charles ran the Manchester division named Irving Blinds and Tony ran the London based company.
 During the 1950s and 1960s the business thrived, people had money but little to spend it on.
 Tony employed over 120 people and had contracts with most of the big retail stores.